Affiliate links on Android Authority may earn us a commission. Learn more.

 If your priority is a big phone, the Galaxy A42 has you covered.
 It's not overly awkward, but it is a handful.

 You’ll find the USB-C port, headphone jack, and downward-firing speaker on the bottom of the Galaxy A42.
 I appreciate the headphone jack and was impressed with the mono sound from the sole speaker.
-The speaker generates plenty of volume and clarity is good at lower settings, though it breaks up a bit if you crank it all the way up.
+The speaker generates plenty of volume and clarity is good at lower settings, though it breaks up some if you crank it all the way up.
 My only real complaint is that the speaker is easy to cover with your finger when holding the phone sideways to watch videos.

 In sum, the Samsung Galaxy A42 is a solidly designed and built device.
 It’s not the most exciting handset in the market but it offers a good everyday experience when it comes to usability, aesthetics, and features.